 Stop Sciatica Pain & Get Back To Living Your Life!

 Do you often wake up in the morning with annoying back pain?
 Have you felt aches in your back, thighs, and even buttocks region?
 Can you not do certain things because you’re worried you’ll “throw out your back” or hurt yourself?
+Our innovative care strategies at Solutions Physical Therapy & Sports Medicine will help you find quick relief.
 Request an appointment with us today!

 The American Physical Therapy Association states that out of every reported pain in the USA, back pain is the most common.
 When the study was conducted, one out of every four Americans had dealt with back pain in the three months prior.